 - 1 fat tablespoon of tahini (sesame paste)

 - ½ cup olive oil (amount may vary depending on how thick you like your hummus)

 - 4 pita breads, if making pita chips

 - Open the pita bread and cut each half into 6 pieces (triangles or whatever shape you want).

-- Bake for 20-30 minutes, until dried and toasted.
+- Sprinkle with smoked paprika as soon as you take them out.
 Let cool completely and keep in tins or cookie jars.
 If they are not well dried they will lose their crunch quickly.
 Otherwise, they keep a few weeks.

 For the hummus:

 - Check seasonings and add more juice and/or tahini and/or salt to taste.
+Or more olive oil.